-1. CEI South's 2024 - 2028 TDSIC Plan, as modified herein, is reasonable and should be approved.

-2. TAs found, the projects identified in CEI South's 2024 - 2028 TDSIC Plan constitute "eligible transmission, distribution, and storage system improvements" within the meaning of Ind.
-Code § 8-1-39-2.

-3. Petitioner's proposed method of calculating a pretax return under Ind.
-Code § 8-1-39-13 is hereby approved.

-4. Petitioner is authorized to defer post in service TDSIC Plan costs, including carrying costs based on the WACC approved herein, on an interim basis until such costs are recovered for ratemaking purposes through Petitioner's TDSIC mechanism or otherwise included for recovery in its base rates through its nexta general rate case, as appropriate and as approved.
-The regulatory asset resulting from this accrual shall be included in Petitioner's rate base for ratemaking purposes and amortized over the life of the underlying assets.

-5. Petitioner is authorized to defer depreciation expense on TDSIC Plan investments on an interim basis until such costs are recovered for ratemaking purposes through Petitioner's TDSIC mechanism or otherwise included for recovery in base rates through its nexta general rate case, as appropriate and as approved.
-The regulatory asset resulting from this deferral shall be included in Petitioner's rate base for ratemaking purposes and amortized over the life of the underlying assets.

-6. Petitioner shall amortize and recover its TDSIC plan development costs over a period of 5 years.

-7. Petitioner is authorized to allocate the costs associated with its TDSIC Plan in accordance with our findings set forth herein.

-8. Petitioner shall be and hereby is authorized to continue assessing the TDSIC as a fixed monthly charge to residential customers.
+- 1. CEI South's 2024 2028 TDSIC Plan is reasonable and should be approved. - 2.
+The projects identified in CEI South's 2024 2028 TDSIC Plan constitute "eligible transmission, distribution, and storage system improvements" within the meaning of Ind.
+Code § 8-1-39-2. - 3.
+Petitioner's proposed method of calculating a pretax return under Ind.
+Code § 8-1-39-13 is hereby approved. - 4.
+Petitioner is authorized to defer post in service TDSIC Plan costs, including carrying costs based on the WACC approved herein, on an interim basis until such costs are recovered for ratemaking purposes through Petitioner's TDSIC mechanism or otherwise included for recovery in its base rates through its next general rate case.
+The regulatory asset resulting from this accrual shall be included in Petitioner's rate base for ratemaking purposes and amortized over the life of the underlying assets. - 5.
+Petitioner is authorized to defer depreciation expense on TDSIC Plan investments on an interim basis until such costs are recovered for ratemaking purposes through Petitioner's TDSIC mechanism or otherwise included for recovery in base rates through its next general rate case.
+The regulatory asset resulting from this deferral shall be included in Petitioner's rate base for ratemaking purposes and amortized over the life of the underlying assets. - 6.
+Petitioner shall amortize and recover its TDSIC plan development costs over a period of 5 years. - 7.
+Petitioner is authorized to allocate the costs associated with its TDSIC Plan in accordance with our findings set forth herein. - 8.
+Petitioner shall be and hereby is authorized\denied authorization to continue assessing the TDSIC as a fixed monthly charge to residential customers; instead, Petitioner shall collect costs through variable per-kWh charges.

-9. Petitioner is authorized to defer 20% of eligible and approved capital expenditures and TDSIC Plan costs under Ind.
+- 9. Petitioner is authorized to defer 20% of eligible and approved capital expenditures and TDSIC Plan costs under Ind.
 Code § 8-1-39-9(b).
-Petitioner is also authorized to recover the deferred capital expenditures and TDSIC costs as part of Petitioner's next-two general rate case, which it files after the start of its 2024-2028 Plans.

-10. Petitioner's proposed process for updating the TDSIC Plan in future TDSIC semiannual adjustment proceedings under the Cause No. 45894 TDSIC X is approved as set forth herein.

-11. Per Ind.
+Petitioner is also authorized to recover the deferred capital expenditures and TDSIC costs as part of Petitioner's next two general rate cases. - 10.
+Petitioner's proposed process for updating the TDSIC Plan in future TDSIC semiannual adjustment proceedings under the Cause No. 45894 TDSIC X is approved as set forth herein. - 11.
+Per Ind.
 Code §8-1-39-13(b), Petitioner's authorized return for purposes of Ind.
-Code §8-1-2-42(d)(3) shall be adjusted to reflect incremental earnings from each approved TDSIC.

-12. This Order shall be effective on and after the date of its approval.
+Code §8-1-2-42(d)(3) shall be adjusted to reflect incremental earnings from each approved TDSIC. - 12.
+This Order shall be effective on and after the date of its approval.